-2008 Fall Semester
+2009 Fall Semester

-First Day of Classes August 25
+First Day of Classes August 24

-Last Day to Late Register, Add or Change Sections August 29
+Last Day to Late Register, Add or Change Sections August 28

-Last Day for Textbook Refunds September 12
+Last Day for Textbook Refunds September 11

-Last Day to withdraw with a "W" grade November 3
+Last Day to withdraw with a "W" grade October 27

-Application Deadline for Spring 2009 Semester December 1
+Application Deadline for Spring 2010 Semester December 10

-Last Day of Instruction December 11
+Last Day of Instruction December 10

-Final Exams December 15-19
+Final Exams December 14-18

-Fall Graduation Application Deadline December 19
+Fall Graduation Application Deadline December 10

-Bookstore Buyback December 15-19
+Bookstore Buyback December 14-18

-2009 Spring Semester
+2010 Spring Semester

-First Day of Classes January 12
+First Day of Classes January 11

-Last Day to Late Register, Add or Change Sections January 16
+Last Day to Late Register, Add or Change Sections January 15

-Last Day for Textbook Refunds January 30
+Last Day for Textbook Refunds January 29

 Spring Graduation Application Deadlines

-Name to appear in printed program April 1
+Name to appear in printed program April 15

-Participant deadline (walk in commencement, name will not appear in printed program) May 6
+Participant deadline (walk in commencement, name will not appear in printed program) May 5

-Graduation Application Filing deadline May 6
+Graduation Application Filing deadline May 5

-Last Day to withdraw with a "W" grade March 20
+Last Day to withdraw with a "W" grade March 21

-Last Day of Instruction May 6
+Last Day of Instruction May 5

-Final Exams May 11-15
+Final Exams May 10-14

-Bookstore Buyback May 11-15
+Bookstore Buyback May 10-14

-Spring Commencement May 15
+Spring Commencement May 14

-\Semester-long courses only.
-For important dates affecting Part-of-Term courses, see table in the Fall or Spring registration guide and schedule of courses or at the College's website.
+Semester-long courses only.
+For important dates affecting Part-of-Term courses, see table in the Fall or Spring schedule of courses or at the College's website.

-\\ College Commencement Exercises occur only once a year, at the end of Spring Semester.
+College Commencement Exercises occur only once a year, at the end of Spring Semester.